Capstone Wealth Partners

 Early decision can only be used at one college.
 It is a binding application.
 If the college chooses to accept a student early decision, the student removes themselves from all other college candidate pools.
 The danger of early decision is you are accepted without knowing the final cost.

 Early action is another early application deadline.
-A “regular” deadline is often January 1.
+Each school is unique, but a common EA deadline is November 1..
 With early action, a student is showing their preference for those colleges they apply early action, but it is not binding and can be used at multiple colleges.

 These early application dates are often November or December 1st.
 (We’ve seen some as early as October.)
-Applying early action is often required for merit scholarship consideration.
-For more detail on the types of application deadlines, click here.
+Applying by the early action deadline is required for merit scholarship consideration at some schools.

 High School